dev-Jeenie/movie-app/README.md

 #Movie App

 React JS Fundamentals Course (2021 Update!)

+Why doesn't it worked?
+I have no idea.